binkley/homebrewery-files/witch.md

 \page

+- **Heat Metal** <br>
+  Curse a blade or armor with burning heat.
+  _Feel that?
+That's what comes of crossing me._

 - **Hold Person** <br>
   A witch&rsquo;s glare that paralyzes the body.
-Curse, freeze, or bind&mdash;the will obeys.
+  Curse, freeze, or bind&mdash;your will obeys.

 - **Mind Spike** <br>
-  A cursed thorn of thought; it sears with psychic pain and leaves a lingering connection.
+  A cursed thorn of thought searing with psychic pain and leaving a lingering connection.

+- **Mirror Image** <br>
+  You split into shimmering duplicates that confuse enemies.
+  Witches are hard to pin down when three of them glare at you.

 - **Ray of Enfeeblement** <br>
   A weakening hex that saps strength from arms and dulls the edge of steel.